 - A small Tri-wing (‘Y’-shaped) screwdriver

 - A plastic shiv to help pry apart the casing without marking it (a guitar pick works well)

 - A receptacle to keep the tiny screws safe while you work

 The next best solution is to replace the malfunctioning stick entirely.
 There are a great many alternatives available from outlets across the internet, including eBay and Amazon.
 The component should set you back around £5 and they usually come with all the tools you’ll need to operate on your beloved Joy-Con, so check what’s included.

-There will likely be minor cosmetic differences between the stick unit you receive and the stock one you’re removing – markings on the metal casing, for example.
+There will likely be minor cosmetic differences between the stick unit you receive and the stock one you’re removing – markings on the metal casing, for example (even Nintendo's own stock varies).
 Of course, we haven’t been able to test all variants, but the ones we’ve used look cosmetically identical to the originals once the casing is reassembled, and quality-wise they seem indistinguishable.
 It’s worth bearing in mind that the workmanship of the ‘official’ product is the reason we’re here in the first place!